amftnj846650059/notes/README.md

 # 2023-12-14
 - Today's programming wisdom is to always prioritize readability and maintainability of code.
 Writing clean, well-structured code that is easy to understand and modify will save time and effort in the long run, especially when working on large projects with multiple contributors.
 This includes using clear variable names, commenting code effectively, and adhering to established coding conventions and best practices.
 Remember, code is read far more often than it is written, so invest the extra time to make it readable and maintainable.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+Focusing on optimization before the code is fully functional and debugged can lead to unnecessary complexity, harder maintenance, and ultimately less efficient code.
+It's better to write clear, simple code first and optimize only when necessary, based on profiling and testing results.